RESCHEDULED: Bay to Breakers 2020 | Everything You Need to Know

-Where to pick up your racing packet – It’s too late to have your bib mailed, so racing packets must be picked up at the Bay to Breakers Expo at the Fort Mason Center either Friday 11 am to 7 pm, or Saturday 9 am to 5 pm.
+Where to pick up your racing packet: Runners will be able to pick up their packets at the Bay to Breakers Expo either Friday, May 29 from 11 am to 7 pm, or Saturday, May 30 from 9 am to 5 pm.
 The expo is free and open to the public.